 - The developer previously provided empirical reliability testing using statistical tests, but did not update with new testing, as permitted by NQF's maintenance of endorsement policy.
 NQF permits data-element level validity testing to suffice for reliability testing.
 This previous testing focused on assessing the accuracy of dental procedure codes reported in claims data as the data elements that contribute most to computing the measure score.
 To evaluate data element validity, the developer conducted reviews of dental records and compared them to extracted administrative claim data, which was >88% for the second molar, if sealant applied and >95% for application of sealant. - For validity, Committee members expressed concern that children who received sealants on their second molars might not have met the recommended clinical guidelines.
-Specifically, Committee members questioned whether a child has a sealant on a permanent second molar in the target year actually meant that they had received the recommended sealant that year, since it could have happened in a prior year.

-• The Committee did not reach consensus on the Validity criterion.
+Specifically, Committee members questioned whether a child has a sealant on a permanent second molar in the target year actually meant that they had received the recommended sealant that year, since it could have happened in a prior year. - The Committee did not reach consensus on the Validity criterion during the measure evaluation meeting.
+The Committee re-voted on the measure's Validity during the post-comment web meeting. - During the post-comment call, Committee members agreed the updated information provided by the developer explained the Dental Quality Alliance's intended use of the measure.
+Some Committee members, however, maintained their previous concerns regarding sealants being placed at the appropriate age, and not whether the sealants were placed during the target year.
+Ultimately, the measure did not receive sufficient votes to meet the Validity criterion.

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified; 3d.
+Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified; 3d.
 Data collection strategy can be implemented)